 The Placebo Effect

 But how can you explain people who claim that they absolutely do hear a difference when they burn in their headphones?
 Well, the most obvious and probably best explanation is confirmation bias.
 If people recommend burn in because this improved their own listening experience, you’re more likely to believe that it will do the same for you.

 A second factor here is that, there in fact may be an actual change over time, but its not with the headphones - it’s with you.
 Oftentimes, our brains get used to the way we listen to our music, and something brand new with a different signature may be jarring.
 If you listen to a pair of headphones a few times, you probably will like the sound more each time because your ears and brain have adjusted, regardless of whether or not you have been playing music on them in a drawer for hours in between.

 Essentially, anyone who tells you that burn in is a must is...not correct.
-However, you may find that you do hear a difference that makes your music more enjoyable, go ahead by all means.
-Whether it’s placebo, or you truly have extraordinary ears, it ultimately doesn’t matter.
+However, if you find that you do hear a difference that makes your music more enjoyable, go ahead by all means.
+Whether it’s placebo or you truly have extraordinary ears, it ultimately doesn’t matter.
 The arbiter is always going to be whether or not you enjoy what you are listening to.

 The important thing is not to deal in absolutes, as there are simply no concrete measures of the benefits of burn in, if any.
 Therefore, take any conversation or article about this topic with a big grain of salt.
 And rock on.